fabianHAW/codestuff/VS/VSP4/readme.txt

 **close via rpc**

-If there occures an exception, which we don't think, you can kill the processes like:
+If there occures an exception, or the kill-command not close all processes, you can kill the processes like:

 $ ./killStations.sh <from-station-index> <to-station-index>
 The two indices must be same you gave to startStations.sh above!!